Shiba Inu (SHIB) Price Hits $0.0000 on Major Exchanges

-Shiba Inu (SHIB) traded 7.2% higher against the US dollar during the twenty-four hour period ending at 14:00 PM ET on October 18th.
-Shiba Inu has a total market cap of $11.17 billion and $530.67 million worth of Shiba Inu was traded on exchanges in the last 24 hours.
-Over the last seven days, Shiba Inu has traded up 6.4% against the US dollar.
-One Shiba Inu token can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+Shiba Inu (SHIB) traded 1.9% lower against the U.S. dollar during the one day period ending at 17:00 PM E.T. on October 22nd.
+Over the last week, Shiba Inu has traded up 2.2% against the U.S. dollar.
+One Shiba Inu token can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Shiba Inu has a total market capitalization of $10.72 billion and $271.04 million worth of Shiba Inu was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.